 How will more ambitious targets be communicated?

 Until now, approved targets were simply recognised as being science-based by the SBTi.
-Once these changes are introduced, the level of ambition of all existing and new targets will be published on the SBTi website, and classified under one of three categories: 1.5°C; well below 2°C; and 2°C.
+From 15 October 2019, the level of ambition of all existing and new targets will be published on the SBTi website, and classified under one of three categories: 1.5°C; well below 2°C; and 2°C.

 What about targets for scope 3 emissions?